 January 1st or New Year’s Day is a very fortunate day in Japan.
 It is meant to be full of joy and happiness with no stress or anxiety.
 Everything should be clean and you should not work on this day.
 A popular custom is to watch the first sunrise of the New Year (初日), which is meant to guarantee good luck for the New Year.
 It is tradition to visit a shrine or temple during oshogatsu for hatsumode, the first visit of the New Year.
 The bigger more popular shrines and temples are extremely crowded with people praying for health and happiness.
-We usually visit Inaba Shrine , which is the most famous shrine in Gifu City.
+We usually visit Inaba Jinja, which is the most famous shrine in Gifu City.

 Here are some traditions and customs that are followed during New Year’s in Japan

-Shimekazari (しめ飾り) - a traditional New Year’s decoration made out of sacred Shinto rice straw rope, pine twigs, and carefully crafted zigzag-shaped paper strips called shide.
-Shimekazari is usually hung on the front door, and is used to keep bad spirits away as well as inviting the Toshigami (歳神) or Shinto deity to visit.
+Shimekazari (しめ飾り) is a traditional New Year’s decoration made out of sacred Shinto rice straw rope, pine twigs, and carefully crafted zigzag-shaped paper strips called shide.
+Shimekazari is usually hung on the front door, and is used to keep bad spirits away as well as inviting the toshigami (歳神) or Shinto deity to visit.
 Unlike Christmas decorations which are usually packed up and used the following year, New Year's decorations must be new as they symbolize a brand new start and a move away from the past.
 It is good luck to hang up the shimekazari straight after Christmas, but no longer than after the 28th of December.
 It is custom to remove the shimekazari on either January 7th or after the 15th, depending on which area of Japan you live.

-Mochibana (餅花) – a popular New Year’s decoration that consists of branches decorated with pieces of white and pink mochi.
+Mochibana (餅花) is a popular New Year’s decoration that consists of branches decorated with pieces of white and pink mochi.
 They look like flowering branches of the blossoms in spring, and signal the coming of spring ahead in Japan.

-Nengajo (年賀状) – Japanese custom of sending a New Year’s Day Card to friends and relatives.
+Nengajo (年賀状) is a Japanese custom of sending a New Year’s Day Card to friends and relatives.
 It is very similar to our custom of sending Christmas Cards.
 Japanese people send these so that they arrive on January 1st.
 It is common to feature the zodiac sign for the coming year on the card.

-Toshikoshi Soba (年越しそば) – these buckwheat noodles are eaten on New Year’s Eve and symbolise longevity.
+Toshikoshi Soba (年越しそば) is buckwheat noodles that are eaten on New Year’s Eve and symbolise longevity.
 It is believed that by eating these long thin noodles you will live a long and healthy life.
 Toshikoshi means the ending of the old year, and the beginning of the new one.
 It has become a modern tradition to eat toshikoshi soba while watching TV on New Year’s Eve, with the music competition Kohaku Uta Gassen (紅白歌合戦) the most popular show.
 To ensure good luck, all the noodles must be polished off before midnight.

-Hatsumode (初詣) – is the first shrine visit of the New Year to pray for health, happiness and prosperity for the coming year.
+Hatsumode (初詣) is the first shrine visit of the New Year to pray for health, happiness and prosperity for the coming year.
 Most people will make their visit on the first, second, or third day of the year.
 A common custom is to buy an omikuji, which is a fortune written on a small piece of paper.
 If the omikuji predicts bad luck, you can tie it onto a tree on the shrine grounds, in order for the prediction not to come true.

-Osechi Ryori (御節料理) – traditional Japanese dishes served during New Year celebrations.
+Osechi Ryori (御節料理) is traditional Japanese dishes served during New Year celebrations.
 The tradition started in the Heian Period (794-1185) with each dish having a special meaning.
 Osechi ryori is served in special boxes called jubako (重箱) and contain food such as konbu (boiled seaweed), kamaboko (fish cakes), kinpira gobo (burdock root), and kuromame (sweetened black beans).

-Ozoni (お雑煮) – a soup made with mochi (rice cakes) traditionally served on New Year’s Day.
+Ozoni (お雑煮) is a soup made with mochi (rice cakes) traditionally served on New Year’s Day.
 Our family usually has ozoni for breakfast on New Year’s Day.
 Ozoni varies from region to region and from household to household.

-Otoshidama (お年玉) – special money given to children on New Year’s Day.
+Otoshidama (お年玉) is special money given to children on New Year’s Day.
 It is handed out in small decorated envelopes by family and relatives.
 The amount varies depending on the age of the child, but typically will be either ¥5,000 (USD$50) or ¥10,000 (USD$100).

-Mochi (餅) – a favourite custom is creating mochi or soft rice cakes from boiled sticky rice.
+Mochi (餅) a favourite custom is creating mochi or soft rice cakes from boiled sticky rice.
 This is called mochitsuki (餅つき) and is usually made before New Year’s Day and eaten during the start of New Year’s in January.